Trainers

 FTC-2000G Mountain Eagle

-A newly delivered Myanmar AF FTC-2000G multi-role fighter trainer was on static display in November 2022.
+A newly delivered Myanmar AF FTC-2000G multi-role fighter trainer was on static display in December 2024.
 This export version dubbed FTC-2000G (FT-9G) as a low-cost multi-purpose training/attack aircraft was first unveiled at the 2012 Zhuhai Airshow.
 It features an additional pair of pylons underneath the wings for short-range AAMs.
 It is expected to be equipped with a more powerful PD fire-control radar and able to launch SD-10A active radar homing AAM.
 The aircraft can also carry a variety of PGMs including GB500/GB1 LGBs, LS-6 and FT-2 GPS guided glide bombs plus an EO/laser designation pod.
 Other features include a new glass cockpit with three large MFDs and a bigger dorsal internal fuel tank.
 It was reported that the development of FTC-2000G officially started in December 2013 based on the request from an unspecified foreign customer (Myanmar?).
 Taxiing tests occurred on September 20, 2018.
 First flight took place successfully on September 28, 2018.
 The first flight of the 02 prototype occurred on October 29, 2019.
 The aircraft has been upgraded with multiple self-protection measures including AIFF in front of the windshield, MAWS aft the cockpit and on top of the vertical fin, and chaff/flare launchers underneath the rear fuselage.
 A recent image (July 2022) suggested that 6 FTC-2000Gs (S/N 1401-1406) were under construction for the Myanmar AF.
 Recent news (November 2022) indicated that all FTC-2000Gs were commissioned on November 28, 2022.
 Recent images (December 2023) indicated that these FTC-2000Gs flew CAS missions during the anti-insurgency war in Northern Myanmar.
 One (#1405) was reportedly shot down on January 16, 2024.
-The latest news (September 2024) claimed that 6 more were delivered to Myanmar AF in August but this has not been confirmed.
+The latest images (December 2024) indicated that 7 more FTC-2000Gs (1407-1413) were delivered to Myanmar AF, possibly in August 2024.

 JL-10/15/L-15 Falcon